Committee

 (Chairperson)

-Gareth has been a member of St Agnes’ for 13 years and has been involved in musical theatre from a young age.
+Gareth has been a member of St Agnes’ since 2009 and has been involved in musical theatre from a young age.
 His passion for musical theatre has seen him act as musical director for multiple companies including the staging of the Northern Ireland Premiere of Sunset Boulevard in The Grand Opera House.

-Gareth’s first show with St Agnes’ Choral was Annie Get Your Gun in 2009 and since then has become a dedicated member of St Agnes’ having taken part in concerts and shows each year as well as serving on a plethora of roles on the Executive committee (Public Relations Officer, Secretary and most recently Chairperson for the past 5 years).
+Gareth’s first show with St Agnes’ Choral was Annie Get Your Gun and since then has become a dedicated member of St Agnes’ having taken part in concerts and shows each year as well as serving on a plethora of roles on the Executive committee (Public Relations Officer, Secretary and most recently Chairperson).
 For Gareth, St Agnes’ is a special company where there is a real sense of community and where friendships transcend generations.

 Fiona Keegan